mozilla/ichnaea/docs/metrics.rst

 Timer aggregation
 -----------------

-As with counters, Heka will accumulate timer messages over a reporting period, and emit periodic sub-metrics of aggregate functions over the messages accumulated during the reporting period.
+As with counters, Statsd will accumulate timer messages over a reporting period, and emit periodic sub-metrics of aggregate functions over the messages accumulated during the reporting period.
 The aggregates emitted for timers are different than for counters, however: